apache/pulsar-site/docs/concepts-messaging.md

 ```

 When adding a consumer, we mark 100 points on that circle and associate them to the newly added consumer.
 For each number between 1 and 100, we concatenate the consumer name to that number and run the hash function on it to get the location of the point on the circle that will be marked.
 For Example, if the consumer name is "orders-aggregator-pod-2345-consumer" then we would mark 100 points on that circle:

 ```
-    murmur32("orders-aggregator-pod-2345-consumer1") = 1003084738
+    murmur32("orders-aggregator-pod-2345-consumer␀0␀1") = 1003084738 % 65535 = 6028
-    murmur32("orders-aggregator-pod-2345-consumer2") = 373317202
+    murmur32("orders-aggregator-pod-2345-consumer␀0␀2") = 373317202 % 65535 = 29842
     ...
-    murmur32("orders-aggregator-pod-2345-consumer100") = 320276078
+    murmur32("orders-aggregator-pod-2345-consumer␀0␀100") = 320276078 % 65535 = 6533
 ```

-Since the hash function has the uniform distribution attribute, those points would be uniformly distributed across the circle.
+Since the hash function has the uniform distribution attribute, those points would be uniformly distributed across the circle in random order.

 ```
-    C1-100
+    C1-33
-         , - ~ ~ ~ - ,   C1-1
+         , - ~ ~ ~ - ,   C1-3
      , '               ' ,
    ,                       ,
-  ,                         , C1-2
+  ,                         , C1-45
  ,                           ,
  ,                           ,
  ,                           ,
-  ,                         ,  C1-3
+  ,                         ,  C1-23
    ,                       ,
      ,                  , '
        ' - , _ _ _ ,  '      ...

 ```

 A consumer is selected for a given message key by putting its hash on the circle then continue clock-wise on the circle until you reach a marking point.
-The point might have more than one consumer on it (hash function might have collisions) there for, we run the following operation to get a position within the list of consumers for that point, then we take the consumer in that position: `hash % consumer_list_size = index`.
+The point might have more than one consumer on it (hash function might have collisions).
+In the case of collisions, the first added consumer will handle the hash range.
+When it leaves, the next consumer in the colliding consumers for the particular hash ring point will take over.

 When a consumer is added, we add 100 marking points to the circle as explained before.
 Due to the uniform distribution of the hash function, those 100 points act as if the new consumer takes a small slice of keys out of each existing consumer.
 It maintains the even distribution, on the trade-off that it impacts all existing consumers.
 [This video](https://www.youtube.com/watch?v=zaRkONvyGr8) explains the concept of Consistent Hashing quite well (the only difference is that in Pulsar's case we used K points instead of K hash functions as noted in the comments)